Sarthakyadav783/My-resume/README.md

-# Web-Dev-Projects
+# My-Resume
-This repository is a collection of the projects that I made whill learning Web Development.
+This repository is a collection of the projects that I made while learning Web Development.